mhscience/landslides_detection/README.md

 -Run the Requirements file to create a env for this project

-If it does not work, then follows the steps to install GEOBIA:
+If it does not work, then follows the steps to install GEOBIA and Scikit learn:

 ## GEOBIA: